Limbic system: Etymology and history

 In the 1950s, he began to trace individual behaviors like aggression and sexual arousal to their physiological sources.
 He postulated the limbic system as the brain's center of emotions, including the hippocampus and amygdala.
 Developing observations made by Papez, he hypothesized that the limbic system had evolved in early mammals to control fight-or-flight responses and react to both emotionally pleasurable and painful sensations.
 The concept is now broadly accepted in neuroscience.
 Additionally, MacLean said that the idea of the limbic system leads to a recognition that its presence "represents the history of the evolution of mammals and their distinctive family way of life."

 In the 1960s, Dr. MacLean enlarged his theory to address the human brain's overall structure and divided its evolution into three parts, an idea that he termed the triune brain.
 In addition to identifying the limbic system, he hypothesized a supposedly more primitive brain called the R-complex, related to reptiles, which controls basic functions like muscle movement and breathing.
 According to him, the third part, the neocortex, controls speech and reasoning and is the most recent evolutionary arrival.
 The concept of the limbic system has since been further expanded and developed by Walle Nauta, Lennart Heimer, and others.

 Academic dispute

 There is controversy over the use of the term limbic system, with scientists such as Joseph E. LeDoux and Edmund Rolls arguing that the term be considered obsolete and abandoned.
 Originally, the limbic system was believed to be the emotional center of the brain, with cognition being the business of the neocortex.
 However, cognition depends on acquisition and retention of memories, in which the hippocampus, a primary limbic interacting structure, is involved: hippocampus damage causes severe cognitive (memory) deficits.
 More important, the "boundaries" of the limbic system have been repeatedly redefined because of advances in neuroscience.
 Therefore, while it is true that limbic interacting structures are more closely related to emotion, the limbic system itself is best thought of as a component of a larger emotional processing plant.
-It is essentially responsible for sifting through and organizing lower order processing, and relaying sensory information to other brain areas for higher order emotional processing.